Eco-Friendly Gift Wrapping Ideas (Zero-Waste Guide) - PRW Made

 Seed-paper tags

 Plantable tags add a sweet surprise: write the name, then plant later.
-(We use seed-paper packaging in the studio for the same reason - low waste and memorable.)
+(I use seed-paper packaging in the studio for the same reason - low waste and memorable.)

 Twine & natural accents